brgz661/CattAPP/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to contact us at brunogrighes@gmail.com.
+If you have any questions or suggestions, feel free to contact at brunogrighes@gmail.com.